7 benefits of walking to work

 Make it accessible

 Consider the barriers employees could face to walking more.
-If they live a long distance away and have to travel by car, perhaps a lunchtime walking club could be the best option.
+If they live a long distance away and have to travel by car, perhaps encouraging a lunchtime walk could be the best option.
 If a disability or chronic health issue is preventing someone from enjoying walking, you could test more accessible routes.

 Of course, these are just suggestions.
 If you’re serious about introducing a new walking initiative, you should talk to a wide variety of colleagues about the barriers they face and take their suggestions on board.